IKEA

 Value: Buy It For the Look, Not the Materials

 At $349.99 the NORDLI is the most expensive 6-drawer in IKEA's painted-finish lineup, sitting between MALM at $229 and HEMNES (real pine) at $399.
-Compared to West Elm Penelope at $1,699–$1,999 or West Elm Mid-Century at $1,299–$1,499, NORDLI is roughly a quarter to a fifth of the cost of those DTC alternatives — but the materials gap is real.
+Compared to West Elm Penelope at $1,699–$1,999 or West Elm Mid-Century at $1,299–$1,499, NORDLI is roughly a quarter to a fifth of the cost of those direct-to-consumer alternatives — but the materials gap is real.
 Penelope is solid wood with veneered surfaces and a 1-year warranty; NORDLI is particleboard and foil.
 The price-per-look ratio is excellent.
 The price-per-decade ratio is not.

 Buy NORDLI if you want the cleanest white 6-drawer dresser available under $400, you have realistic expectations about particleboard finish durability, and you're prepared for two to three hours of careful assembly.
-Skip it if you need real wood, you're rough on furniture, you have small children who climb (the plinth base does not eliminate the tip risk — anchor it regardless), or you can stretch to a HEMNES or a real-wood DTC piece.
+Skip it if you need real wood, you're rough on furniture, you have small children who climb (the plinth base does not eliminate the tip risk — anchor it regardless), or you can stretch to a HEMNES or a real-wood direct-to-consumer piece.
 The MALM at $229 is still the better pure-value play in IKEA's lineup.
 NORDLI is the buy when you specifically want the silhouette and you've accepted the trade-offs.

 IKEA NORDLI 6-Drawer Dresser: Construction Deep-Dive